Hannah-Abi/Data-Engineering-Project-Portfolio/DevOps with Docker/Part 1/Basic Concepts.md

 - Containers are packages of software.
 - Illustration of a container

-## Benefits from containers
+## Benefits from Containers
-Containers package applications.
-Sounds simple, right?
-To illustrate the potential benefits let's talk about different scenarios.
+Containers play a crucial role in application packaging, offering various advantages in different scenarios.

-### **Scenario 1: Works on my machine**
+### **Scenario 1: "Works on my machine"**
-- The 'works on my machine' issue happens when the software deveoped in personal machine but not in the server's computers.
+- The 'works on my machine' issue occurs when software is developed on a personal machine but encounters issues when deployed on server computers.
-Let's first take a closer look into what happens in web development without containers following the chain above starting from "Plan".
-- Containers solve this problem by allowing the developer to personally run the application inside a container, which then includes all of the dependencies required for the app to work.
+- Containers address this problem by enabling developers to run the application personally within a container.
+This container encapsulates all the dependencies necessary for the application to function.

-### **Scenario 2: Isolated environments**
+### **Scenario 2: Isolated Environments**
-You have 5 different Python applications.
-You need to deploy them to a server that already has an application requiring Python 2.7 and of course none of your applications are 2.7.
-What do you do?
-Since containers package the software with all of its dependencies, you package the existing app and all 5 new ones with their respective Python versions and that's it.
+- Imagine having 5 different Python applications that need to be deployed to a server requiring Python 2.7, while none of your applications are compatible with this version.
+- Containers resolve this challenge by packaging each software along with its dependencies.
+This way, you package the existing app and the 5 new ones with their respective Python versions.

 ### **Scenario 3: Development**
-You are brought into a dev team.
-They run a web app that uses other services when running: a Postgres database, MongoDB, Redis and a number of others.
-Simple enough, you install whatever is required to run the application and all of the applications that it depends on...
+- Joining a development team working on a web app with multiple dependencies (e.g., Postgres database, MongoDB, Redis) used to be a complex setup process.
-With one command you get an isolated application, like Postgres or Mongo, running in your machine.
+- Containers simplify this process.
+With a single command, you can have an isolated application, such as Postgres or Mongo, running on your machine.

-4. **Scenario 4: Scaling**
+### **Scenario 4: Scaling**
-Starting and stopping a Docker container has little overhead.
-But when you run your own Netflix or Facebook, you want to meet the changing demand.
-With some advanced tooling that we will learn about in parts 2 and 3, we can spin up multiple containers instantly and load balance traffic between them.

-# Running containers
-un docker container run hello-world,
+- Initiating and stopping a Docker container involves minimal overhead.
+However, when dealing with large-scale applications like Netflix or Facebook, meeting changing demand becomes crucial.
+- Advanced tooling, covered in parts 2 and 3, allows the instant creation of multiple containers and efficient load balancing to handle increased traffic.